← Back to ResourcesCat Adoption

 Behavioural “extra love”

 Cats with anxiety, fear histories, or sensitivities (loud noises, children, dogs).
-Often these cats are the most affectionate in the right home — they just need a quiet adopter who understands the boundaries.
+Often these cats are the most affectionate in the right home.
+They just need a quiet adopter who understands the boundaries.
 FRFA's Extra Love category is the best fit.

 Why These Are Often the Best Adoptions

-• Lower adoption fees — often 50–75% off standard.
+• Lower adoption fees, often 50 to 75% off standard.

-• Personality is known — older cats and cats with established histories don't change.
+• Personality is known.
+Older cats and cats with established histories don't change.
 You know what you're getting.

 • Already litter-trained, calm, and house-acclimated.
 Zero kitten chaos.